‘One small act of compassion in Tommy’s honor’: Kind deeds follow the death of Rep. Raskin’s son

 “Tommy had this beautiful light shining inside him, and we cannot let that light go out,” she said.
 “It’s incumbent upon us to spread it even further.
 That is our duty.”

-In the Raskin’s statement about their son, they described one of his acts of charity, and a conversation they had with him after:
+In the Raskins’ statement about their son, they described one of his acts of charity, and a conversation they had with him after:

 “When I asked him why he did this, he quoted something that he loved which Father Daniel Berrigan said about Dorothy Day: ‘she lived as though the truth were true.’
 Tommy said: ‘I wanted them to see that the truth is true.’”